agirbau/agirbau.github.io/_pages/cv.md

 working on object detection, segmentation, and multiple object tracking, and was in charge of the Deep Learning pipeline, from generating and maintaining the dataset to training and delivering the models to the production team.

-* March 2017 - August 2017: Research intern <br> @ NII - Satoh-lab
+March 2017 - August 2017 <br> Research intern @ NII - Satoh-lab
   ------
   I worked on a project using Multiple Object Tracking and Segmentation for query expansion for instance retrieval.

-* August 2014 - February 2017: Research assistant <br> @ UPC - Image Processing Group
+August 2014 - February 2017 <br> Research assistant @ UPC - Image Processing Group
   ------
   My work consisted on assisting PhD candidates by optimizing the coding of the algorithms (Matlab and C) and building visualization tools in Matlab to provide insights on different aspects of their methods.
 During that time, I also worked on top of the research done